Renzi's triumph in EU vote gives mandate for Italian reform

 GRILLO FADES

-With unemployment at just under 13 percent and the economy struggling to emerge from recession, many had expected to see a strong rise in support for Grillo's 5-Star Movement.
+With unemployment at just under 13 percent and the economy struggling to emerge from recession, the election had been expected to see a strong rise in support for the 5-Star Movement of stand-up comic Beppe Grillo.

-For both the former comic, whose rowdy and unconventional movement won a stunning 25.5 percent of the vote in national elections last year, and Berlusconi, the man who dominated Italian politics for 20 years, the result was a humiliation.
+For Grillo, who fought tirelessly during a bitter campaign and who declared that he would win or give up politics, the result was a stinging defeat as he lost more than four percentage points compared with last year's national ballot.

-Berlusconi, barred from public office and prevented from voting after his conviction, said on his Facebook page the result was "below my expectations" but said he would return as he had after past defeats.
+As the projections came in, there was a conspicuous silence from his camp with his popular blog flooded with messages from opponents mocking his confident predictions of victory.